DFE-Digital/support-for-early-career-teachers-static/content/accessibility.md

 Testing was carried out internally by the Department for Education.

-We tested the service based on a user’s ability to complete key journeys.
+We tested the service based on a user's ability to complete key journeys.

 All parts of the chosen journeys were tested.